 Space is limited, and registrations will be accepted on a first come, first serve basis.

 Between the Pre-Conference Workshop morning and afternoon sessions from 12pm-1pm, you will have time to have lunch on your own*.
 There are several restaurant options within walking distance; click here for a list of nearby restaurants.
-There will also be a couple of food trucks onsite in the circle drive area (Timmons Lane side of building) that you can access from the 2nd floor level.
 If you need help finding any of these locations, please ask a Pre-Conference Workshop volunteer (they will be wearing bright green M3 Conference t-shirts), and they will be happy to assist you.

 *Please note that if you are registered for the full-day “Medical Missions 101 Gathering at M3” Workshop #5, a Chick-fil-A boxed lunch will be provided.

-- For main conference parking information, click here to visit the conference website’s Frequently Asked Questions (FAQ) page and look under the “Where do I park for the conference?” question.
+- NOTE: Main conference parking is located in a different location and opens at 6 p.m. on Friday and is open all day Saturday.
+Click here to visit the conference website’s Frequently Asked Questions (FAQ) page and look under the “Where do I park for the conference?” question for more information and a parking map.

 How To Register: